The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other: Abstract

 \section{Abstract}

 The main result is very general---it works in the abstract setting of weakly approximable triangulated categories.
-But it has the following concrete, immediate corollaries. \begin{enumerate} \item Suppose $X$ is a separated, noetherian scheme.
+But it has the following concrete, immediate corollaries. \begin{enumerate} \item Suppose $X$ is a noetherian scheme.
 There is a recipe which, out of the category $\dperf X$, constructs $\dcoh(X)$ as a triangulated category. \item There is a recipe which, out of the category $\dcoh(X)$, constructs $\dperf X$ as a triangulated category. \item Let $R$ be any ring, possibly noncommutative.
-The recipe takes the triangulated category $\D^b(\proj R)$, that is the category whose objects are bounded complexes of finitely generated projective modules, and out of it constructs the triangulated category $\D^{-,b}(\proj R)$---that is the category of bounded-above cochain complexes of finitely generated projective modules, with bounded cohomology. \item Now assume $R$ is left-coherent.
-Starting with $\D^b(\mod R)$ we construct $\D^b(\proj R)$. \item Out of the homotopy category of finite spectra we construct the homotopy category of spectra with finitely many nonzero stable homotopy groups, all of them finitely generated. \item Out of the homotopy category of spectra with finitely many nonzero stable homotopy groups, all of them finitely generated, we construct the homotopy category of finite spectra. \end{enumerate} More abstractly: given a triangulated category $\cs$ it is possible to put a \emph{metric} on it---the definition is given in the paper.
+The recipe takes the triangulated category $\D^b(\proj R)$, that is the category whose objects are bounded complexes of finitely generated, projective left $R$-modules, and out of it constructs the triangulated category $\D^{-,b}(\proj R)$---that is the category of bounded-above cochain complexes of finitely generated projective left $R$-modules, with bounded cohomology. \item Now assume $R$ is left-coherent.
+Starting with $\D^b(\mod R)$ we construct $\D^b(\proj R)$. \item Out of the homotopy category of finite spectra we construct the homotopy category of spectra with finitely many nonzero stable homotopy groups, all of them finitely generated. \item Out of the homotopy category of spectra with finitely many nonzero stable homotopy groups, all of them finitely generated, we construct the homotopy category of finite spectra. \end{enumerate} More abstractly: given a category $\cs$ there is an old notion of \emph{metrics} on it---this goes back to the 1970s, see the articles by Lawvere~\cite{Lawvere73} and Betti and Galuzzi~\cite{Betti-Galuzzi75}.
+If $\cs$ is triangulated, we may require the metric to be \emph{good,} in a sense that we will define in this article.
 We may complete any essentially small triangulated category $\cs$ with respect to any metric, obtaining a category $\fl(\cs)$ which isn't usually triangulated.
 But inside $\fl(\cs)$ there is a subcategory $\fs(\cs)$, of objects \emph{compactly supported} with respect to the metric.
-And the first main theorem tells us that $\fs(\cs)$ is always triangulated.
-The second main theorem gives a practical method that can help in computing $\fs(\cs)$.
+And the first main theorem tells us that, as long as the metric is good, the category $\fs(\cs)$ is always triangulated.
+The second main theorem gives a practical method that can help in computing $\fs(\cs)$, as a triangulated category.

 In the numbered examples above, the metric on each of the triangulated categories can be described intrinsically---it isn't added structure.
 There are recipes that start with essentially small triangulated categories and, under some weak hypotheses, cook up metrics.